Spatial-Clusterers/DBSCAN/README.md

 DBSCAN
 ======

-This repository is an implementation of the spatial clustering algorithm in Python for CPSC 5210 at the University of Tennessee at Chattanooga.
+This repository is an implementation of the spatial clustering algorithm DBSCAN in Python.

+CPSC 5210 Research Project at the University of Tennessee at Chattanooga.

 Sean Baskin